diogoaurelio/schedoscopeWiki/Bundling-and-Deploying.md

             |
             +-- ...

-Note that the project's build artificats end up in the folder `${baseDir}/deployment/deployment-package`.
+Note that the project's build artifacts end up in the folder `${baseDir}/deployment/deployment-package`.
 The dependencies end up in the folder `${baseDir}/deployment/deployment-package/lib`.

 In case you want to use the Schedoscope autodeploy mechanism for external Hive libraries, you should additionally extend the assembly descriptor to copy the external Hive libraries to a separate folder next to `lib` as described in [Hive Transformations](Hive Transformations).